PopovEvgeniy/blackice/readme.txt

 0.1: Initial version.
 0.2-0.8: The small changes.
-0.9: Old Windows version support has been dropped.
+0.9: The old versions of Windows support have been dropped.
 Linux support has been added.
-The file size limit increased.
+The file size limit has increased.
-0.9.1: Small changes.
+0.9.1: The small changes.
-0.9.2: The speed of the cryptography algorithm increased.
+0.9.2: The speed of the cryptography algorithm has increased.
-0.9.3: Small bug is fixed.
+0.9.3: The small bug has been fixed.
 0.9.4-0.9.4.3: The cryptography algorithm has been changed.
-0.9.5: The processor usage reduced.
+0.9.5: The processor usage has been reduced.
-0.9.6: The memory usage reduced.
+0.9.6: The memory usage has been reduced.
-0.9.6.1: The processor usage reduced.
+0.9.6.1: The processor usage has been reduced.
 0.9.6.2: The small changes.
-0.9.6.3: The processor and memory usage reduced.
+0.9.6.3: The processor and memory usage have reduced.
 0.9.6.4: The small changes.
 0.9.6.5: A lot of internal changes.
-0.9.6.6: A small bug is fixed.
+0.9.6.6: A small bug has been fixed.
 0.9.6.7-0.9.6.8: The small changes.
 0.9.6.9-0.9.8: The cryptography algorithm has been changed.
 0.9.9-1.0.2: The small changes.
 1.0.3: The program was speedup.
 1.0.4-1.1.1: The small changes.
-1.1.2: The memory usage reduced.
+1.1.2: The memory usage has been reduced.
 1.1.3-1.1.4: The small changes.
 1.2: The small changes in the cryptography algorithm.
-1.2.1: The maximum password length is decreased.
+1.2.1: The maximum password length has decreased.
 1.2.2: The small changes.
-1.2.3-1.2.4: The small bug in the file decryption is fixed.
+1.2.3-1.2.4: The small bug in the file decryption has been fixed.
 1.2.5: The small changes.
 1.3: The small changes in the cryptography algorithm.
 1.3.1: The small changes.
 1.4-1.5: The cryptography algorithm has been changed.
-1.5.1-1.5.4:Small changes.
+1.5.1-1.5.4:The small changes.
 1.5.5: The cryptography algorithm has been changed.
 1.5.5.1: The source code was recompiled under Open Watcom V2 Fork.
-1.5.6-1.6: The performance improved.
+1.5.6-1.6: The performance has improved.
 1.6.1-1.6.2: The small changes.
-1.6.2.1: The makefile update.
+1.6.2.1: The makefile has been updated.
 1.6.3-1.7: The small changes.
 1.7.1: The minor changes in the cryptography algorithm.
 1.7.2: The small changes.
-1.7.3: Unix specific improvement: the processor usage reduced.
+1.7.3: Unix-specific improvement: the processor usage has been reduced.
 1.7.4-1.7.8: The small changes.
-1.7.9: Visual C++ support improved.
+1.7.9: Visual C++ support has improved.
 1.8-1.8.3: The small changes.
-1.8.4: A small bug is fixed.
+1.8.4: A small bug has been fixed.
 1.8.5-1.8.6: The small changes.
-1.8.5.1: Documentation update.
+1.8.5.1: The documentation has been updated.
 1.8.7: The small changes.
-1.8.7.1: Documentation update.
+1.8.7.1-1.8.7.2: The documentation has been updated.